-1) Clear corridors while reporting to your community area Resident Care Centre.

-- Verify announcement to evacuate.
-If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your community area RPN. - 3) If evacuation IS in your community area, check and mark evacuated rooms with White emergency tags.
-Ensure ALL rooms (locked and unlocked) are checked and empty. enter site specific procedure).
-Move residents to a safe zone as directed by the IM. - Complete a head count of residents to ensure no residents have been missed; confirm using current resident list.
-Report any resistive resident or resident needing assistance to your community area RPN. - 5) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, etc.
+- 1) Clear corridors while reporting to your Charge Nurse - 2) Verify announcement to evacuate with Charge Nurse - 3) If immediate need is NOT in your community area, secure and monitor residents or go to affected area to assist the evacuation as assigned by your Charge Nurse. - If evacuation IS in your home area, check and mark evacuated rooms with evacuation tags.
+Ensure ALL rooms (locked and unlocked) are checked and empty.
+Move residents to a safe zone as directed by the IM. - 5) Complete a head count of residents to ensure no residents have been missed; confirm verbally to Charge Nurse. - 6) Report any resistive resident or resident needing assistance to your Charge Nurse. - 7) Once all residents have been moved to a safe area, take direction from IM: may include monitoring residents, assisting to load residents on buses, accompanying residents during transportation to relocation sites, gathering necessary supplies & resident belongings.